Drugs probe: NCB searches home of Maha minister's son-in-law | Law-Order

-The Narcotics Control Bureau onThursday conducted searches at the city-based residence ofMaharashtra minister Nawab Malik's son-in-law Sameer Khan, whohas been arrested in a drugs case, an NCB official said.
+The Narcotics Control Bureau onThursday conducted searches at the city-based residence ofMaharashtra NCP minister Nawab Malik's son-in-law Sameer Khan,who has been arrested in a drugs case, an NCB official said.

+Besides, a Mumbai court remanded Khan in the NCB'scustody till January 18.

-Khan was taken into custody by the NCB on Wednesdayover his alleged role in the drugs case in which threepersons, including British national Karan Sajnani and threeothers, were arrested here last week after seizure 200 kg ofdrugs, an official said.
+Khan was arrested by the NCB on Wednesday over hisalleged role in the drugs case in which three persons,including British national Karan Sajnani, were arrested herelast week after seizure 200 kg of drugs, an official said.

 Khan was arrested by the NCB on Wednesday afterseveral hours of questioning.